ooboqoo/ooboqoo.github.io/cheatsheet/js/refdom.md

 ||
 -----------------------|------------------------------------------------------
+_element_.id           | Sets or returns the value of the id attribute of an element _element_.classList    | Returns the class name(s) of an element _element_.className    | Sets or returns the value of the class attribute of an element _element_.dataset      |
+_element_.innerHTML    | Sets or returns the content of an element _element_.outerHTML    |
+_element_.textContent  | Sets or returns the textual content of a node and its descendants _element_.innerText    |
+_element_.title           | Sets or returns the value of the title attribute of an element _element_.style           | Sets or returns the value of the style attribute of an element _element_.tabIndex        | Sets or returns the value of the tabindex attribute of an element _element_.tagName         | Returns the tag name of an element _element_.ownerDocument   | Returns the root element (document object) for an element
+|
-_element_.accessKey    | Sets or returns the accesskey attribute of an element _element_.attributes   | Returns a NamedNodeMap of an element's attributes _element_.childElementCount | Returns the number of child elements an element has _element_.childNodes   | Returns a collection of an element's child nodes (including text and comment nodes) _element_.children     | Returns a collection of an element's child element (excluding text and comment nodes) _element_.classList    | Returns the class name(s) of an element _element_.className    | Sets or returns the value of the class attribute of an element _element_.contentEditable | Sets or returns whether the content of an element is editable or not _element_.clientHeight | 元素的 padding box (content box + padding) 的高度 _element_.clientWidth  | 元素的 padding box (content box + padding) 的宽度 _element_.offsetHeight | 元素的 border box (padding box + border) 的高度
+_element_.offsetParent | Returns the offset container of an element _element_.scrollLeft      | Sets or returns the number of pixels an element's content is scrolled horizontally _element_.scrollTop       | Sets or returns the number of pixels an element's content is scrolled vertically _element_.clientHeight | 元素的 padding box (content box + padding) 的高度 _element_.clientWidth  | 元素的 padding box (content box + padding) 的宽度 _element_.offsetHeight | 元素的 border box (padding box + border) 的高度